 First, go to Connections Builder.

-In Connections Builder, you will see the “Insert Content” Data Flow that was added when the Contact Form was built in the previous section.
-Add the Salesforce data operation to it by clicking on the '+' icon.
+In Connections Builder, go to the Data Flow that was added when the Contact Form was built in the previous section.
+Add the Salesforce Data Operation to it by clicking on the '+' icon.
 Search for Salesforce and select it.

 - In Datasource, select "Salesforce", which is the name of the integration previously created, and under Operation, select the type of action you want to perform.
 In this case, it’s going to be the creation of a new record.
 In Object Type, select Contact.